aayush598/DebugXpert/README.md

 ---

-# **Nexora - AI-Powered Code Assistant for VS Code**
+# **DebugXpert - AI-Powered Code Assistant for VS Code**
-🚀 **Nexora** is an AI-powered VS Code extension that helps developers improve their code by providing error fixes, evaluation, security vulnerability detection, documentation, and autocompletions.
+🚀 **DebugXpert** is an AI-powered VS Code extension that helps developers improve their code by providing error fixes, evaluation, security vulnerability detection, documentation, and autocompletions.

 ![Nexora Logo](https://your-image-url.com/logo.png) *(Replace with actual logo if available)*